-In Chinese culture, there's a prevailing traditional belief that equates youth mental illness with a weak family.
+In Chinese culture, a prevailing traditional belief equates youth mental illness with a weak family.
 People believe mental illness indicates failure.
 But, on average, there's 1 youth suicide and 50 more attempts every 9 days in Hong Kong.

 To help traditional Chinese parents talk about youth mental health, we’re tying it in with family dinner, the oldest and most beloved Chinese tradition.
-For Mental Health Awareness Month, DoorDash provides free dinner to families who book mental health counseling and training with Mind HK, Hong Kong’s largest mental health non-profit.
+For Mental Health Awareness Month, DoorDash provides free dinner to families who book mental health counseling with Mind HK, Hong Kong’s largest mental health non-profit.

 First, students complete a free counseling session with Mind HK, unlocking half of a QR code.
 Then, parents complete an online course on mental health and sign a petition for the government to provide more resources to help, unlocking the second half of the QR code.
 With the full code, family dinner is served, along with guided conversation about mental health.

 Family dinner is delivered in fill-in-the-blank bags that allow families to share what food they got on social media.
 Takeout boxes are also augmented with a conversation guide created by Mind HK's mental health professionals.

 Emails to students and parents via school email lists, explaining how to get free family dinner.

 Your one-stop shop for mental health resources.

 When a student opens DoorDash, a pop-up advertises the offer.
 When a QR code is scanned, the app interface switches to an old-fashioned, traditional Chinese menu design.

 Google Banner Ad appears when anyone searches key mental health terms, such as 'Why am I depressed?'